zcash/zips/drafts/bitcartel-payment-disclosure/draft.rst

 - "No information available about transaction"
 - "Transaction has not been confirmed yet"
 - "Transaction is not a shielded transaction"
-- "Payment disclosure refers to an invalid joinsplit index"
+- "Payment disclosure refers to an invalid JoinSplit index"
 - "Payment disclosure refers to an invalid output index"
 - "Payment disclosure refers to an unknown version"
 - "Payment disclosure signature does not match transaction signature"